ktr20fsml/pub_emn/README.md

 # pub_emn
- this repository is for public use.

- it will not work properly because the domain has been intentionally removed.
+ This repository will not work properly because the specification and domain parts have been intentionally removed.